 If you feel that you are facing breathing problems but have ruled out anxiety or a panic attack, it is important to evaluate yourself for other health conditions that can cause shortness of breath.

 If you have a lung disease such as asthma or chronic obstructive pulmonary disease (COPD), you may not get enough oxygen, and thus feel breathless, according to the website COPD.

 Additionally, according to the Cleveland Clinic, one of the main symptoms of high blood pressure is shortness of breath.

 Be sure to discuss all current medical conditions with your healthcare provider, including heart problems and lung conditions, in order to narrow down the causes of shortness of breath.

 Shortness of breath is not an unusual symptom of an anxiety attack.
 Unfortunately, feeling like you can’t take a deep breath can make you feel even more anxious than you already do.

 Luckily, there are ways to address this specific symptom.
 In the moment, practicing deep breathing (also known as diaphragmatic breathing) can help return your breathing patterns to normal and can lower your anxiety.

 In addition to this, getting a grasp on your anxiety can ensure those feelings of shortness of breath don’t become the norm.

-To manage your anxiety, one of the first steps is to speak with a mental health professional and try online counseling.
+To manage your anxiety, one of the first steps is to speak with a mental health professional and try online therapy.
 From there, you can learn relaxation techniques and figure out treatment options that may work for you.